 British Ceramics Biennial provides open-access ceramics facilities in Stoke-on-Trent.
 We run our studio from the historic Spode Works factory site in the centre of the city.
+Sessions are booked on a pay-as-you go basis.
+Please note, new studio members must read the studio guidelines and complete our studio membership form before booking a session on Eventbrite.

 Please read our FAQ’s below for more information and how to book.